kvnang/frkennyang/src/data/about.md

 ## About This Website

 After over a year on several social media platforms, Fr.
 Kenny realized that they could only do so much.
-Before long, he longed for a home on the internet where he could express his thoughts more thoroughly in order to better proclaim Christ to his contemporaries.
+Before long, he yearned for a home on the internet where he could express his thoughts more thoroughly in order to better proclaim Christ to his contemporaries.

 This is the exact purpose of this personal website.
-It has been elegantly created in 2021 by Kevin Ang who, on his own and together with [Longbeard](https://www.longbeard.com/work/), had developed websites and brandings for scores of institutions within the Catholic Church and beyond.
+It was elegantly created in 2021 by Kevin Ang who, on his own and together with [Longbeard](https://www.longbeard.com/work/), had developed websites and brandings for scores of institutions within the Catholic Church and beyond.